Chart Color Schemes

 Belmont - Ascot - Redcliffe has emerging levels of nearby infrastructure activity, ranking in the 38thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 48 projects likely affecting the area.
-Notable projects include The Esplanade Foreshore Stabilisation and Landscaping, Wyndham Hotel Ascot (250 Great Eastern Highway), Perth Airport New Runway, and Bel-Air Apartments - Great Eastern Highway.
-Below is a list of those most relevant.
+AreaSearch has identified 45 projects likely affecting the region.
+Notable initiatives include Belmont Oasis Leisure Centre Redevelopment and Upgrades, The Esplanade Foreshore Stabilisation and Landscaping, Wyndham Hotel Ascot (250 Great Eastern Highway), and Perth Airport New Runway.

 Professional plan users can use the search below to filter and access additional projects.